 Final Thoughts on How to Quit Smoking Weed

-If you have been considering quitting smoking marijuana, then we hope this information has brought about greater clarity and understanding.
-Ultimately, you need to choose a path that is best for you, and only you can make this choice.
+If you want to quit smoking marijuana, we hope this information has brought about greater clarity and understanding.
+Ultimately, you need to choose the best path for you, and only you can make this choice.